Do you run events for your business?

 In an event invitation email, the value proposition should be a short statement that concisely explains why the recipient should attend the event.

-As an example, take a look at the value proposition in this campaign from Disney.
+As an example, take a look at the value proposition in this campaign from Fairline Boats:

-As you can see, the email contains a prominent value proposition that reads ‘Whisk your family away to an enchanted world’.
+As you can see, the email contains a prominent value proposition that reads Fairline’s new 48 range.

-This value proposition succeeds because it doesn’t just inform people the event is on, but instead focuses on conveying the benefits of attending: a magical night of entertainment with your family.
+This value proposition succeeds because it doesn’t just inform people the event is on but instead focuses on conveying the benefits of attending: a hull design so clever, it has turned itself into three remarkable boats.

 This lets readers know what’s in it for them and increases their motivation to attend the event.